 Your woodworking area should be well-lit.
 Whenever you are working with wood, you need bright light.
 That way, you can spot the areas that need more sanding.
 Also, extra lights will allow you to see that the stain is being applied evenly.

 Check the wood stain out that you’re using on a spot that’s inconspicuous first.
 The stain may not look as you expect, or you may have problems applying the stain that you didn’t foresee.
 By looking at the stain beforehand on a spot you aren’t too worried about, you can make some changes if you have to.
 This technique will save you a lot of work and headaches in the end.

 Prep your wood for stain.
-You can do this by using pre-staining conditioner.
-These wood conditioners soak into the wood’s grain and helps it to evenly soak up the stain.
+You can do this by using the pre-staining conditioner.
+These wood conditioners soak into the wood’s grain and help it to evenly soak up the stain.
 Lastly, after your stain is on, use a rag to remove excess product.

 Write down your measurements to get them right every time.
 Do this on both sides.
 If you can’t read your markings, use an address label.

 Rent tools instead of buying.
 Renting a tool that you’re using just once or twice will help you to figure out if it’s something you really need.
 The renter will also demonstrate how to use the tool in a safe and proper manner.

 Most folks lack the ability to see all of the wonderful things a plain block of wood can be transformed into.
 If you are unlike those people, then you will enjoy the information contained here.
 These tips will help you enjoy woodworking.